DavidHernandez/slides/README.md

 ## Base template ##

-This is the base I use for my presentations and I improve it with each new version.
+This is the base I use for my presentations and I improve it with each new talk I do.
 Feel free to use it for your own presentations.
+Pull requests are welcome!

 ## License ##